 Knowing what the cost is from the outset will allow you to make the most financially responsible decision with your pet — and doing that with a few vets (via shopping around) can help you save a lot.

-4. Look into an Emergency Fund to pay your vet bills
+4. Look into Emergency Protection to pay your vet bills

 If you're stuck with a large vet bill, there are a few options.
-Companies like Pawp offer a $3,000 emergency fund upfront if you're a member, meaning you can pay off your vet bill immediately.
+Companies like Pawp offer $3,000 in emergency protection if you're a member, meaning you can get reimbursed for your vet bill.
 No deductible.
-No copay.

 You can also start an HSA (Health Savings Account) so you can slowly contribute to a pool of funds in the event of an emergency.
 There are also companies that specifically help you pay back vet bills at your own pace.